Skip to content

 Research

-Five research methods across 50+ students to understand how Google Assistant could fit into student life.
+Five research methods across 50+ students.
+Understanding how Google Assistant could fit into student life.

 Before talking to a single student, we mapped what they were already using.
 Siri, Alexa, and Canvas were analyzed as direct and analogous competitors.
 Canvas stood out immediately as a tool so deeply embedded in student life that it became the lens for everything that followed.

-Competitive analysis chart comparing Google Assistant, Siri, Alexa, and Canvas
+Competitive analysis matrix comparing strengths, weaknesses, and market presence of Google Assistant, Siri, Amazon Alexa, and Canvas

 We recruited 50+ University of Michigan students through Slack channels and university email, using screening questions to verify enrollment.
 Students shared how they used voice assistants and productivity tools, surfacing a clear pattern: Google Suite and Canvas were central to their academic workflows.